 - The Optic nerve becomes compressed due to increased pressure in the eye which causes loss of peripheral vision

-- This test can be done at our rooms in Murdoch or Armadale
+- This test can be done at our rooms in Murdoch or Subiaco

 - Time – takes approximately 20 mins

 The Heidelberg Retina Tomograph is a confocal laser scanning system for imaging of the front and back of the eye.
-It comprises three modules which can be used independently or combined with each other.
+It comprises various modules which can be used independently or combined with each other.
 The major routine clinical application is analysis of the optic nerve head structure for glaucoma diagnosis.
 A second application is in diabetes for the location and quantification of retinal edema.